 2. Review your contracts ahead of time

-Renewing a contract should never be a snap-decision.
+Your contract renewal process should never be based on a snap-decision.
 Finding out that a contract is about to renew and having to make a quick decision can have significant, and often negative, consequences for your business.

 Every renewal decision should be made based on all the contract metadata you have available, along with the experiences of those who are directly and regularly involved with the suppliers.
 There are a number of things you should assess before moving forward, including:

 - The ongoing and actual value of the contract